imfatant/test/README.md

         su
         (enter password 'root')
         connmanctl services | grep '<your SSID>' | grep -Po 'wifi_[^ ]+'
     The response will be a hash that'll look something like 'wifi_38d279e099a8_4254487562142d4355434b_managed_psk'.
-If you see nothing, try it again.
-You probably made a typo.
+If you see nothing, try it again - you probably made a typo.

     Now, using this hash, we're going to enter a file directly from the keyboard (stdin) using cat, one line at a time: